bebee4java/sqlalarm/README.md

 ## SQLAlarm
 > Big data smart alarm by sql

-SQLAlarm is for event alarm which is built on spark structured-steaming.
+SQLAlarm is for event(time-stamped) alarm which is built on spark structured-steaming.
 This system including following abilities:
 1. Event filtering through SQL
 2. Alarm record noise reduction
 3. Alarm record dispatch in specified channels